DiceTechJobs/ConceptualSearch/README.md

 # Conceptual Search

 Python code for training the Thomas Mikolov's Word2Vec model on a set of documents.
-The output of this process can then be embedded in solr using synonym files, optionally combined with some solr plugings to provide conceptual search functionality with a search engine, such as Solr or Elastic Search.
+The output of this process can then be embedded in solr using synonym files, optionally combined with some solr plugings to provide conceptual search functionality within the search engine.
+The output could also be used within other search engines, provided they support synonym files.
 Conceptual search is also known as semantic search, and learns to match across concepts in a domain rather than keywords to improve recall.

 The scripts include code to pre-process and tokenize documents, extract common terms and phrases based on document frequency, train a word2vec model using the gensim implementation, and cluster the resulting word vectors using sci-kit learn's clustering libraries.
 The python scripts output a number of solr synonym files which can be used to enable conceptual search functionality within solr when combined with some custom dice solr plugins.